COMSOC-Community/comsoc-website/docs/video-seminar.md

 The [COMSOC Video Seminar](https://comsocseminar.org/){:target="_blank" rel="noreferrer"},
 launched in April 2020, is an international seminar series on social choice taking place online.
 Researchers from all disciplines are welcome to present and attend.
-Upcoming sessions are announced on the [seminar site](https://comsocseminar.org/).
+Upcoming sessions are announced on the [seminar site](https://comsocseminar.org/) and recordings of past sessions are available on the seminar's [YouTube channel](https://www.youtube.com/channel/UCa_l2EzXiJxzfZKtu2mTkdA/videos).

 </section>